 Salena has over a decade of experience working in M&A, succession planning, business strategy and development for financial firms across the country.
 Years of working in the male-dominated financial sector drove Salena to create and develop The Boardroom Project.
 Her ability to forge prosperous strategic partnerships in the non-profit and corporate world is her real forte, a skill-set she hopes to share with other young female professionals.

-Kelly Lampkin, Principal Consultant and Owner of FunMise, LLC enjoys empowering her clients with simplified IT solutions that solve business challenges and improve productivity.
+Kelly Lampkin, Principal Consultant at FunMise, LLC enjoys empowering her clients with simplified IT solutions that solve business challenges and improve productivity.
 Kelly has a strong mix of customer service, project management, and technical skills.
 Kelly has a passion for mentoring others, to help them get started and flourish in an information technology and cybersecurity career path.
 As a female in the Information Technology industry, Kelly understands the gender gap in IT (particularly in Cybersecurity) and she is passionate about empowering young girls/women with road maps and the necessary tools to help close that gap.

 Originally from Los Angeles, California, Sunny has lived in San Antonio for the last five years and works as an academic advisor for San Antonio College.
 Sunny’s passion is educational equity and aspires to enter a Ph.D. program in urban education policy.
 As a former AmeriCorps, City Year - SA and a Masters from Dartmouth, Sunny is well equipped to serve our BRP Scholars well with direction and support to complete their educational goals.